There was a time when layering skincare was simple. You cleansed, you toned, and you moisturised. In the daytime, you added sunscreen on top.

 Hence, serums usually have a super-light consistency to allow for easy absorption.

-Given all this, it’s important that serums go on before any occlusive (barrier-forming) product, so they sit right next to the skin.
+Given all this, serums must go on before any occlusive (barrier-forming) product so that they sit right next to the skin.

-This makes them them the second step after toners and essences; or the very first step in your skincare if you are skipping the former.
+If you skip the former, this makes them the second step after toners and essences or the first step in your skincare.

 But… what happens when you are using more than one serum?